-The Kitchen Warehouse community is full of passionate cooks eager to share their baking and cooking know-hows.
-We asked them what to look for when making an Aussie Classic: a pavlova, and got such a great response.
+The Kitchen Warehouse community is full of passionate cooks eager to share their baking and cooking know-how.
+We asked their advice on how to make pavlova and got such a great response.

-In our first community post, Claire from Ballajura shares her secrets passed down to her from her grandmother.
-Read on to learn how you can make the best pavlovas!
+In our first community post, Claire from Ballajura, WA shares her pavlova-making secrets passed down from her grandmother.
+Read on to learn how you can make the best pavlova!

 - Don’t make a pavlova on a hot, humid day as the meringue won’t be crisp and can weep.

-- Use eggs at room temperature and when separating the eggs, do it beforehand to make sure there is no trace of fat in the whites.
+- Use eggs at room temperature.
+When separating the eggs, do it beforehand to make sure there is no trace of fat in the whites.

 - Never whisk in a plastic bowl as it can retain fats from previous baking exploits.

 - Only use caster sugar (not raw or granulated) as it incorporates much better.
 Only add a spoonful at a time to ensure it dissolves before adding the next spoonful; it takes a long time!
 Whisk until the sugar is dissolved but do not over-whisk either.

 - Cook in a slow oven until meringue is crisp, but not coloured.
 Turn the oven off and leave the oven door slightly ajar until the meringue is cooled completely.